Blockchain Myths: Speed

 Like all pervasive myths, blockchain myths also have some basis in reality.
 While the technology is, on average slower than other databases, enterprise-grade solutions are definitely not as slow as public and permissionless networks and can be made faster depending on your personal needs and circumstances.

-For an overview of the seven most common myths, read our article here; you can also find an in-depth explanation of each on our blog.
+Read our article for an overview of the seven most common myths; you can also find an in-depth explanation of each on our blog.

 If you’re interested in learning more, you can sign up for one of our upcoming Principles of Successful Deployments webinars for a more thorough understanding of blockchain, where we will address its strengths and weaknesses and will also answer any questions you might have.